From brilliant brunch ideas to a fresh take on your takeaway faves, discover the Chris Baber recipes that put seasonal ingredients centre stage

 Reduce the heat to 200°C/180°C fan/gas mark 6 and bake for another 10-15 minutes, or until the pastry crust is golden and the cheese is melted.

 “These fluffy muffins have a delicious cinnamon crumble top for added sweetness and crunch.
-They’re super simple to make too!” says Chris.
+They’re super simple to make, too, and star our Fresh Market Specials apples, 65p,” says Chris.

 Makes 12 muffins

 75g plain flour

 ¼ tsp cinnamon